dinowang/graylog-eventhubs-plugin/README.md

 Usage
 -----

-Once you have installed the plugin, you can configure an Output of type  com.plugin.HttpOutput, with this simple parameter:
+Once you have installed the plugin, you can configure an Output of type  com.plugin.EventHubsOutput, with this simple parameter:

 output_api: API where the stream message is forwarded to.

+sas_name: SAS name

+sas_value: SAS key

 Plugin Release
 --------------